bankwing/python-beaver/docs/user/usage.rst

 * stomp_queue: Default ``queue/logstash``
 * file_transport_output_path: Output path to write messages when 'file' output is used.
 Default ``None``

+* aws_kms_access_key: Explicit access key for KMS when KMS encrypter is used.
+Uses default AWS provider chain if not set.
+* aws_kms_secret_key: Explicit secret key for KMS when KMS encrypted is used.
+Uses default AWS provider chain if not set.
+* aws_kms_key_ids: A comma-delimited list of keyIds to use to encrypt the data.
+Usually just one is needed.
+* aws_kms_encryption_context: An encryption context for the KMS request.
+Format: key1=value1,key2=value2,...
+* aws_kms_cache_capacity: Default ``100``.
+The max size of the KMS materials LRU cache, which reuses KMS keys to avoid KMS calls to encrypt each line.
+See https://aws.amazon.com/blogs/security/aws-encryption-sdk-how-to-decide-if-data-key-caching-is-right-for-your-application/
+* aws_kms_cache_age_seconds: Default ``300``: The TTL of the KMS materials LRU cache.

 The following are used for instances when a TransportException is thrown - Transport dependent

 * respawn_delay: Default ``3``.
 Initial respawn delay for exponential backoff